Supertiger576/simon-says-hackclub-stasis-1/README.md

-# rspathfinder-hackclub-stasis
+# simon-says-hackclub-stasis
-Pathfinder for Hack Club Stasis
+My version of the Pathfinder for Hack Club Stasis